seangtkelley/seangtkelley.github.io/_posts/2019-01-07-asana-revisited.md

 ---
 layout: post
-title: "Asana Data Revisited: Fall 2018 Semester In-Review"
+title: "Asana Data Revisited: Fall 2018 Semester In Review"
-desc: "I previously did a quick analysis of the data from the Asana, the website I use to keep track of all my tasks. \n\n Since it's been about 6 months since then, I thought it would be interesting to take another look to see which trends remained and which changed."
+desc: "I previously did a quick analysis of the data from Asana, the website I use to keep track of all my tasks. \n\n Since it's been about 6 months since then, I thought it would be interesting to take another look to see which trends remained and which changed."
 tag: "Data Analysis"
 author: "Sean Kelley"
 thumb: "/img/blog/2018-06-05-asana-exploration/asanalogo.png"
 date: 2019-01-07
 ---

-I previously did a [quick analysis](http://seangtkelley.me/blog/2018/06/05/asana-exploration) of the data from the Asana, the website I use to keep track of all my tasks.
+I previously did a [quick analysis](http://seangtkelley.me/blog/2018/06/05/asana-exploration) of the data from Asana, the website I use to keep track of all my tasks.

-Since it's been about 6 months since then, I thought it would be interesting to take another look to see which trends remained and which changed.
+Since it's been about 6 months, I thought it would be interesting to take another look to see which trends remained and which changed.

 ```python